maystocks/maystocks/README.md

 This is a pre-alpha release of the software, trading is not yet possible, but will be added eventually.

-I'm self-employed.
-I'd love to work full time on this project, but I need to pay my bills.
 If you'd like to speed up development, please sponsor this project using the links above.

 ### How about more indicators?

 More indicators will be added eventually.
-Again, please sponsor this project to support further development.

 ### Does maystocks also support crypto data/trading?